GDGCloudDublin/devfest-site/data/faq.md

 ### Dates and Location

-GDG DevFest Dublin will take place on November 16th and 17th in [Google HQ](https://goo.gl/maps/Jm7YJdX8xewGeFph8) Dublin.
+GDG DevFest Dublin will take place on November 16th and 17th in [Google European HQ](https://goo.gl/maps/Jm7YJdX8xewGeFph8) in Dublin.

 ### Stay Informed